Research Links and Coursework

 WAMS MEDIA CENTER and CYBRARY

-Information retrieval skills are integrated throughout the curriculum, ensuring that necessary skills are introduced, practiced, and mastered in conjunction with subject-oriented projects.
+Information literacy skills and tools instruction is integrated throughout the middle school curriculum, ensuring that necessary skills are introduced, practiced, and mastered in conjunction with content-oriented projects.

-Individual students can take advantage of media center resources and services before and after school and during the lunch period (when other classes have not been scheduled).
+Individual students can take advantage of Media Center resources, services and support, before and after school and during lunch periods.

-Eighth graders continue to use and explore a wide variety of resources as they complete projects for various subject areas.
-Special emphasis is placed on effective Internet search techniques and evaluating web pages to determine if the information is accurate.
-A formal, written report is completed in the English classes.
+Eighth graders continue to hone their information literacy skills while exploring a wide variety of online resources as they complete projects for various subject areas.
+Special emphasis is placed on effective Web search techniques, and evaluation and ethical use of information.

-Library media centers are places where people can build their 21st century literacy skills, including:
+Media Centers are places where people can build their 21st century literacy skills in order to be successful in a globally competitive environment.

 "The mission of the library media program is to ensure that students and staff are effective users of resources, ideas and information and to promote in our youth the powers of literacy and competencies to function effectively in the workplace of the 21st century.
 This mission recognizes the essential role of the school library media program in the educational process as a catalyst for all academic instruction and a dynamic force for excellence in education."